dany1061/3os.org/src/moreCategories/ubiquiti.md

 ## Hardening EdgeRouter

-This will change the GUI to port 8443, disable old cyphers, Only will listen on internal Network. assuming your Edge Router IP is 192.168.1.1, if not change it accordingly.
+This will change the GUI to port 8443, disable old cyphers, Only will listen on internal Network. assuming your EdgeRouter IP is 192.168.1.1, if not change it accordingly.

 SSH to the Edge Router